Shanibudi/FatTree-Network-Topology-Generation-and-Analysis/README.md

 This experiment analyzes how the number of supported hosts scales with the switch port count (k).
 For each value of k = 4, 6, 8, 10 and 12 , the theoretical maximum number of hosts in a three-tier fat-tree was computed using the formula: k<sup>3</sup> / 4 .
-This metric captures the scalability potential of the network.
+This metric represents the scalability potential of the fat-tree architecture.

-The number of supported hosts increases cubically with the switch port count.
+The results clearly show that the number of supported hosts increases cubically with the port count.
-For example, increasing k from 4 to 8 results in an eightfold increase in host capacity, demonstrating the excellent scalability of the fat-tree design.
+For instance, increasing k from 4 to 12 results in a dramatic rise from 16 hosts to 432 hosts, emphasizing the excellent scalability of the fat-tree design.
-This behavior highlights why fat-tree topologies are widely adopted in large-scale data centers — they allow significant expansion without redesigning the network architecture.
+This property demonstrates why fat-tree topologies are widely adopted in large-scale data centers — they allow the network to expand significantly without fundamental architectural changes, maintaining balance, symmetry, and performance efficiency even as the system grows.

 A plot demonstrating this experiment can be found at plots/hosts_vs_ports.png.